Kansas City Digital Marketing

 1. Kansas City Social Media Marketing Costs Are Still Low

 The minimum spend on Facebook advertising is just $1 a day, but let’s use $5 a day investment.
 Even with this small budget, you can reach thousands of people that meet specific targeting categories.
-With Google AdWords your ad wouldn’t even be shown with a budget of $150/mo there are too many people who will out bid you.
+With Google AdWords, your ad wouldn’t yet be shown with a budget of $150/mo some too many people will outbid you.